12 Best Things To Do In Key West

 Key West is also known for its spooky history.
 There are several tours and haunted walks that you can go on to get a taste of it yourself.

 I haven’t done one myself (I’m a scaredy cat!), but I’ve been told that Robert the Doll is a Key West must see.
 I spoke with someone who saw it — she had some interesting personal stories about her misfortune after visiting the doll and not asking for permission to take his photo.
 It was certainly spooky, so I’ll let you do your own research.
 I get creeped out just thinking about it!

 6. Eat Key Lime Pie

-By the way, here’s the best key lime pie recipe ever.
+And if you want to make some yourself once you get home, here’s the best key lime pie recipe ever.